ruairitobrien/ruairitobrien-blog/src/render/posts/introduction-to-kubernetes.html.md

 hello-kubernetes   Deployment/hello-kubernetes   0% / 1%   4         12        4          1m
 ```

-And just to confirsm the numebr of pods is 4.
+And just to confirm the number of pods is 4.

 ```
 kubectl get pods